 Overall term: 2017 to 2020

 The creation of the ASEAN Economic Community (AEC) in 2015 marked a milestone in regional economic integration in Southeast Asia.
 The AEC has since established a highly integrated market consisting of 625 million consumers with a combined purchasing power of USD 2.3 trillion.
-For a small, landlocked country like Laos, the ASEAN market and production base offers great economic potential by opening up more opportunities to participate in regional value chains.
-Indeed, ASEAN Member States already account for more than half of Laos’ total foreign trade.
+For a small, landlocked country like Laos, the ASEAN market and production base offers great economic potential by opening up more opportunities to access regional markets and value chains.

 However, the new AEC-driven opportunities go hand-in-hand with a number of challenges for the country’s public and private sectors.
-The Lao Government, for instance, is tasked with implementing the regulatory and procedural changes required to bring the country into line with ASEAN agreements.
-Besides extensive technical knowledge, this necessitates the continuous coordination of government actors from many different sectors and agencies.
+The Lao Government, for instance, is tasked with implementing the regulatory and procedural changes required to bring the country in line with ASEAN agreements.
+Beside extensive technical knowledge, the continuous coordination of government actors from many different sectors and agencies is also a necessity.